Iris-Smok/JoyfulBookstore-PP5/README.md

 *Account - Login/Register:*
 - The Login/Register feature is located in the upper right corner and offers the user to log in or register for an account as well as log out of the site
-- When the user is logged in links for 'Login' and 'Register' will change to 'My Profile' and 'Logout', add Whish list
+- When the user is logged in links for 'Login' and 'Register' will change to 'My Profile', 'Logout' and add Whishlist
 - The admin user has extra access that allow them to add, update and remove books from the store

 *Shopping bag:*
 - The shopping bag is also situated on the top right corner of the site and it is always visible for the user throughout all the pages.
-With one click they can access their    shopping bag to see what is in there, update the quantities of book they wish to purchase or to delete them from the shopping bag.
+With one click they can access their    shopping bag to see what is in there, update the quantities of book they wish to purchase or to delete them from the shopping bag
 - The navbar is fully responsive, collapsing into a hamburger menu for medium and small screen size

 *Carousel:*